California uses ZIP codes, outreach to boost vaccine equity

 ———

 Taxin reported from Orange County.
-Associated Press journalists Haven Daley contributed from San Francisco and Kathleen Ronayne from Sacramento, California.
+Associated Press journalists Haven Daley in San Francisco and Kathleen Ronayne in Sacramento contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.